 Here is what it says for

-ENTREPRENEUR – a person in effective control of commercial undertaking.
+ENTREPRENEUR – a person in effective control of the commercial undertaking.

 It all made complete sense to me, Entrepreneurs make things happen, they see a need, and find the solution.
 What could be more exciting than that?
 It certainly beats sitting in a boring office, being given instructions, day after day, waiting for retirement.

 This question made me so grateful for the parents I was blessed with, both of them had a spirit of adventure and were entrepreneurs.
 They didn’t develop anything special but they engendered in their four children the thirst for knowledge and how to overcome difficulties.

 When Mom and Dad married, during the war, Mom moved from Durban to Johannesburg to set up home.
 Today would have been their 79th wedding anniversary.

 Naturally, Dad was not at home for a lot of the time, it being wartime, and money was very scarce.
 My Mother found a job but was unable to carry on with it for very long as she fell pregnant very soon after marrying and suffered extreme morning sickness.

 No trouble to Mom, she began knitting with 2ply wool and baking in the old coal stove, to earn money.